-The New term starts on Starts On Monday March 27th 2017!
+The new term will start on the week beginning June 19th, 2023.
 This course is offered in two-month terms.
 There are two class times available: a class for Beginning students and an Intermediate class.

 Read our interview with student Susan Floyd here.

-- Tuition for the term is $60.00USD.
+- Tuition for the term is $70.00.
 Register with the PayPal button, below.

 - The course will run for eight weeks.
 You may join at any time and your tuition will be prorated if you have missed classes prior to enrollment.
 We will not refund missed classes after enrollment.